Ikytsu/BrainFuck-Interpreter-in-C/README.md

-# BrainFuck-Interpreter-in-C
-Basic BrainFuck Interpreter written in C, the interpreter is really recent and basic, any suggestions are welcome.

-**Prerequistes:**
-Must have gcc in PATH and make in PATH, if you are lazy to move it in path, just change the Makefile

-**Compilation:**
+## Prerequisites

+- Ensure `gcc` and `make` are installed and added to your system's PATH.
-First way: To compile the program you must download the tar.gz and extract it.
-When you are done move the Makefile corresponding to your OS on the main folder.
+- Alternatively (only for make, you still need to have gcc) , download the provided folder (choose the correct os) move the corresponding Makefile to the main folder.

-Just type make in the directory when you are done.
+## Compilation

+- **First Way**: Run `make` in the directory after following the second **Prerequisites**.
+If you want to clear the file of compilation you can run `make clear`
-Second way: Compile with gcc :)
+- **Second Way**: Compile with `gcc`.

-**Use:**
+## Usage

-To use the program, you only need to type on the terminal:
+To execute a BrainFuck program, use the following command in the terminal:

 ./brainfuck.exe program_name.bf

-**Specificities:**
-The interpreter give you the choice between -2 147 483 648 and 2 147 483 647 values, so if you have a problem of performance you can change that.
-It's in default bcs that gives more choices.
+## Specificities

+- The interpreter allows values between -2,147,483,648 and 2,147,483,647.
+- The default behavior permits a wide range of choices.
-For cursor of pointer it must be between 0 and 30000 included, but you can change also if you need.
+- Pointer cursor values must be between 0 and 30000.

-**Make:**
-You can also Make clear to clear the files you compiled.

-**Credits:**
+## Credits

-If you want to edit the code and republish it, leave credits to me
+If you modify and republish the code, please provide proper credits to me, more informations in the **LICENSE** file.